 While alcohol addiction does not have a cure, it is treatable with the right recovery program.
 It is essential to seek help and advice from a medical professional before quitting to avoid the dangers of withdrawal.
 Withdrawal can be difficult to get through without the proper help and support system in place.

 Alcohol addiction is approved for medically-assisted treatment options for those who want it.
 Drugs such as acamprosate and disulfiram can be used to reduce the cravings associated with recovery from alcohol addiction, whereas naltrexone can reduce symptoms of withdrawal.
 It is essential to understand that these medications are not a cure for alcohol addiction but tools to be used within a more extensive treatment program.

 It is vital to find the recovery options that work best for the individual during any addiction treatment plan.
 While many people find great success within the plan and support of Twelve Step programs such as Alcoholics Anonymous, others may prefer other routes to recovery.
-One-on-one talk therapies are effective alternatives to those who may not be comfortable within a group setting.
+One-on-one talk therapies are effective alternatives for those who may not be comfortable within a group setting.

 Cognitive-behavioral therapy, or CBT, can be a helpful tool in the treatment of alcohol addiction.
 CBT works by reframing negative thoughts that have recently passed to promote positive reactions and healthier behavior in the future during similar situations.
 With any addiction disorder, it is crucial to treat the addiction and work on the mental illness that is often the originating cause of most addiction disorders.

 At AM Health Care, we believe in finding the recovery method that will work best for you.
 Every person has different needs when it comes to addiction treatment, and not one thing will work for all people.
 We can find the facility and program that best fits your needs to receive the best chance at recovery possible.
 Please reach out to us at 818-383-1297 to learn more about substance abuse treatment options.